- 8 updates

-A Ugandan newspaper has published a list of what it called the country's "top 200" homosexuals, the day after the country's president signed an anti-gay law.
-The bill toughens already strict legislation against homosexuals.
+A Ugandan tabloid has published a list of what it called the country's "200 top" homosexuals the day after the country's president signed an anti-gay law.

 Ugandan president Yoweri Museveni enacted a bill on Monday that punishes gay sex with up to life in jail - a measure criticised as draconian in a country where homosexuality had already been criminalised.